CMSgov/bluebutton-site-static/_pages/terms/2022-11-01-terms-of-service.md

 ## Resources

-For more context on these terms of service and information around these requirements, we’ve created a [production access user guide](/guide) and a [production access checklist](/checklist).
+For more context on these terms of service and information around these requirements, we’ve created a [production access user guide](/guide).